1byte2bytes/macos-madness/internals/bootloaders/boot-132/boot0/boot0.s.md

     repnz   movsw                   ; repeat string move (word) operation
 ```

-1. We move the pointer for the beginning of the boot0 code into register `SI`, or Source Index.
+1. We move the pointer for the beginning of the boot0 code (RAM address `0x7C00`) into register `SI`, or Source Index.
-2. Then we move the destination address into register `DI`, or Destination Index.
+2. Then we move the destination address `0xE000` into register `DI`, or Destination Index.
 3. Then we execute the instruction `cld` for CLear Direction flag.
 This tells the CPU that we want to copy data going from the source address forward.
-4. Then, we `mov` 256 "words" (16 bits) from the source to the destination.
+4. Then, we `mov` 256 "words" (16 bits, kSectorBytes is equal to 512.
+It is divided in half here.) from the source to the destination.
 Each time this is done, the `SI` and `DI` registers are automatically incremented.
 5. We execute the `repnz` instruction after each time to continue copying until we've copied everything. `repnz` is for REPeat Not Zero, and will repeat the called function `movsw` until the Zero Flag is not zero.

 ---